roscalabrin/mastermind/README.md

+# Mastermind

-# This was a project done during my first week of Module 1 at Turing
+This was my first project at Turing (week 1 of Module 1).